tiiuae/ghaf-infra/terraform/playground/README.md

 # Terraform Playground

 This project uses terraform to automate the creation of infrastructure resources.
-To support infrastructure development in isolated development environments, we use [terraform workspaces](https://developer.hashicorp.com/terraform/cli/workspaces).
+To support infrastructure development in isolated development environments, this project uses [terraform workspaces](https://developer.hashicorp.com/terraform/cli/workspaces).

-The tooling under this `playground` directory is provided to facilitate the usage of terraform workspaces in setting-up a distinct copy of the target infrastructure to test a set of changes before modifying shared (dev/prod) infrastructure.
+The tooling under the `playground` directory is provided to facilitate the usage of terraform workspaces in setting-up a distinct copy of the target infrastructure to test a set of changes before modifying shared (dev/prod) infrastructure.

 This page documents the usage of `terraform-playground.sh` to help facilitate the usage of private development environments for testing infra changes.